rclone/rclone/docs/content/flags.md

       --azureblob-access-tier string                 Access tier of blob: hot, cool or archive.
-      --azureblob-account string                     Storage Account Name (leave blank to use SAS URL or Emulator) --azureblob-chunk-size SizeSuffix              Upload chunk size (<= 100MB). (default 4M) --azureblob-encoding MultiEncoder              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
+      --azureblob-account string                     Storage Account Name (leave blank to use SAS URL or Emulator) --azureblob-chunk-size SizeSuffix              Upload chunk size (<= 100MB). (default 4M) --azureblob-disable-checksum                   Don't store MD5 checksum with object metadata.
+      --azureblob-encoding MultiEncoder              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
       --azureblob-endpoint string                    Endpoint for the service
-      --azureblob-key string                         Storage Account Key (leave blank to use SAS URL or Emulator) --azureblob-list-chunk int                     Size of blob list. (default 5000) --azureblob-sas-url string                     SAS URL for container level access only --azureblob-upload-cutoff SizeSuffix           Cutoff for switching to chunked upload (<= 256MB). (default 256M) --azureblob-use-emulator                       Uses local storage emulator if provided as 'true' (leave blank if using real azure storage endpoint)
+      --azureblob-key string                         Storage Account Key (leave blank to use SAS URL or Emulator) --azureblob-list-chunk int                     Size of blob list. (default 5000) --azureblob-memory-pool-flush-time Duration    How often internal memory buffer pools will be flushed. (default 1m0s) --azureblob-memory-pool-use-mmap               Whether to use mmap buffers in internal memory pool.
+      --azureblob-sas-url string                     SAS URL for container level access only --azureblob-upload-cutoff SizeSuffix           Cutoff for switching to chunked upload (<= 256MB). (default 256M) --azureblob-use-emulator                       Uses local storage emulator if provided as 'true' (leave blank if using real azure storage endpoint)